BBC Sport: Rugby league

 The BBC shows live coverage of the Challenge Cup including both semi-finals and the final, the Four Nations and the Rugby League World Cup.
 Coverage is hosted by Mark Chapman and Tanya Arnold with commentary from Dave Woods, Jonathan Davies and Brian Noble.
-The BBC's Super League Show shows weekly highlights of the Super League, Magic Weekend, Super 8's and the Grand Final.
+The BBC's Super League Show shows weekly highlights of the Super League, Magic Weekend, Super 8s and the Grand Final.

+Also, for the first time, the BBC will show 12 Super League matches live, as well as the World Club Challenge, beating Channel 4.
+It will show this coverage for the next three seasons.

 Olympics

 The BBC holds the exclusive terrestrial rights to show Summer Olympic Games and Winter Olympic Games and has shown live coverage of every Summer Olympics since 1960.
 For the 2012 Olympics in London the BBC had three stations showing live coverage of the games.
 BBC One showed main coverage, BBC Three with special extended coverage and BBC Two aired when BBC One was broadcasting news bulletins.

-The BBC's current rights deal lasts through the 2020 Summer Olympics.
+The BBC's current rights deal lasts through the 2032 Summer Olympics.
 Beginning at the 2018 Winter Olympics, the BBC entered into sub-licensing agreements with Discovery Communications, the pan-European rightsholder of the Olympics for 2018 through 2024.
 Discovery will sub-license exclusive pay television rights to the Games from the BBC in 2018 and 2021, and will then, in turn, sub-license terrestrial rights to the Games to the BBC in 2022 and 2024.
 The deal is intended to maintain the BBC's tradition of Olympic broadcasting, although the BBC's coverage will be reduced as a result; the BBC and Discovery have had a historic relationship in regards to co-production of factual and nature programming.
+From 2026 onwards, the BBC has rights to the Olympics as part of the joint deal between European Broadcasting Union and Warner Bros.
+Discovery.